Skip to main content

 Complementary token prices (deriving the NO book)

 This endpoint returns a single, YES-side book.
 The tokenId in the response is the market’s YES position ID, and bids/asks are quoted in YES-token terms.
-The two outcome tokens are complementary — a YES share and a NO share always redeem together for exactly $1 — so their prices satisfy:
+The two outcome tokens are complementary: a YES share and a NO share always redeem together for exactly $1.
+Their prices therefore satisfy:

 The book you get back already merges all liquidity for the market: native NO orders are converted into their YES-side equivalent before aggregation, using the same identity: